How to navigate Fiumicino airport, Rome, in 2026

 Links between the airport and Rome are excellent.
 The method of transport you use will depend mostly on the size of your group and the amount of money you're prepared to pay for convenience.

-Buying tickets for trains into Rome at Fiumicino airport.Tickets for trains into Rome can be obtained from machines within the airport.
+People buying tickets for trains into Rome at Fiumicino airport.Tickets for trains into Rome can be obtained from machines within the airport.

-A word about car hire.
+A word about car hire

 There are, of course, many car rental agencies based at the airport, but unless you have an onward journey there is really no point in renting a car to get into Rome.
 Driving there is chaotic if you don't know where you're going (or even if you do!) and parking is nigh on impossible - and very expensive.